xahmol/GeoUTools/README.md

 To properly enable filtering, image filenames should end with the proper corresponding .dxx extension:

-- .d64 for 1541 drive type
+- .d64 for 1541 drive type or 1571 drive type
+- .g64 for 1541 drive type or 1571 drive type
 - .d71 for 1571 drive type
 - .d81 for 1581 drive type
+- .dnp for RAM Native drive images

-Other image types ate not presently supported.
+Other image types are not presently supported.

 Also note that file and dirnames can only be selected if they have a maximum name length of 20 characters, including extension.
 Reason is memory constraints: allowing for longer filenames would cause less filenames that can be loaded in memory.
 If you need to select dirs or files with longer names, shorten them first to 20 chars (including extension) at most.

-Maximum number of files shown is dependent on the free memory on the target system used, but should normally be between 170-180 files.
+Maximum number of files shown is dependent on the free memory on the target system used, but should normally be around 250 files.
 If you have more valid images or subdirectories in your present directory, any entry over that number will not be shown.
 If you need to reach these dirs or files, consider reorganizing your dir to place the files in subdirs with fewer entries.

 ### Main interface